PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 11:27:19
+Last updated: 2024-04-08 11:28:29
-Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar